Sad News about our Willow - and a Safety Warning about SureFlap

 As background, you might know how Greg gets excited about good internet-connected smart devices.
 We have multiple Roombas, each named after a different Asimov robot.
 You can tell them to start vacuuming through your Google Home (though you still need to pick up small items off the floor).

-Our garden irrigation is controlled by a device that uses soil/slope information and weather, Rachio
+Our garden irrigation is controlled by a device that uses soil/slope information and weather, Rachio.

 Greg's even taken the charter for the past two years to slowly upgrade our light bulbs throughout the house to programmable Philips Hue.
 I can turn off all the bedroom lights at once on command to declare sleep time, or suddenly kick off a colored-light party.